 Leg Ulcer Forum

 The Leg Ulcer Forum (LUF) was established in 1993 by a group of expert enthusiasts and is now a dedicated executive comprising specialist practitioners and educationalists involved in clinical and education practice.
 The LUF also has a network of committees in Scotland and Ireland as well as key links to Wales ensuring evidence based practice is promoted throughout the UK.

 The Leg Club Foundation is a not-for-profit organisation committed to promoting the wellbeing of people with leg-related problems, regardless of age.
 Formed as a registered charity in 2005 it acts as an umbrella organisation to promote and support health promotion initiatives include raising awareness of preventative management of all aspects of lower limb disease amongst the public.

 Society for Vascular Nurses

 Founded in 1993, the Society for Vascular Nursing (SVN) is a not-for-profit organisation for vascular nurses throughout the UK.
 Through a culture of sharing, we promote excellence in clinical practice, education and research.
 The SVN ethos is to ensure that our members have access to education and support ensuring vascular nurses have the correct foundation to provide optimal care for patients with vascular disease.

-The Tissue Viability Society (TVS) started as a regional group in 1979, becoming a national society in 1981 and gaining its charitable status in the mid 1990s.
+The Society of Tissue Viability, formerly know as the TVS, started as a regional group in 1979, becoming a national society in 1981 and gaining its charitable status in the mid 1990s.
 Today it is an independent registered charity run by a body of Trustees.
 Its mission is to disseminate information, promote research and increase awareness of all aspects of good clinical practice in wound prevention and management.